 Invest in Skill Sharpening

 People analytics is a new domain in the HR space.
 It refers to the system of metrics used to examine employee behavior to make talent decisions.
-According to Bersin by Deloitte’s High-Impact People Analytics study, 69% of companies are building a people analytics database in 2019 vs 10-15% of companies in previous years examined.
+According to Bersin in Deloitte’s High-Impact People Analytics study, 69% of companies are building a people analytics database in 2019 vs. 10-15% of companies in previous years examined.